With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 You may be entitled to an earnings-related daily allowance if your work is interrupted due to industrial action in another industry.

 NB!
 In this case, your employer has a seven-day obligation to pay wages.
-After seven days and if the strike that prevents you from working continues, you are entitled to an earnings-related daily allowance without a five-day waiting period.
+After seven days and if the strike that prevents you from working continues, you are entitled to an earnings-related daily allowance without a seven-day waiting period.

 During the lay-off period, the payment of an earnings-related daily allowance depends on the provisions of the collective agreement.